taraokelly/Theory-Of-Computation/Problem Sheets/Turning Machines/README.md

 ### 4. Give the state table for a Turing Machine that multiplies a string of consecutive 0's and 1's by 2.
 The machine should treat the initial contents of the tape as a natural number written in binary form, with the least significant bit at the end.
 That is, if the contents of the tape are 01101, then the right-most 1 represents the number 1, the middle 1 represents the number 4 and the left-most 1 represents the number 8.
 Then the number on the tape is 8 + 4 + 1 = 13.

 ```
 Odd binary numbers end in 1 and even binary numbers always end in 0.
-Since any number divisible by 2 will always be even, the result of the turing machine algorithm will therefore always end in zero.
-Building on this knowledge, we noticed from examining a conversion table of decimal to binary that any number multiplied by 2 is the same binary number with another zero appended to the end, i.e. (1)2 * (2)10 = (10)2, (111)2 * (2)10 = (1110)2, (111100)2 * (2)10 = (1111000)2
+Since any number divisible by 2 will always be even, the result of
+the turing machine algorithm will therefore always end in zero.
+Building on this knowledge, we noticed from examining a conversion
+table of decimal to binary that any number multiplied by 2 is the same
+binary number with another zero appended to the end
+- i.e. (1)2 * (2)10 = (10)2, (111)2 * (2)10 = (1110)2, (111100)2 * (2)10 = (1111000)2

 s 	r 	w 	m 	n
 q0	-	0	r	qa